-Assault - (Refer to Policy and Regulation 2673- Reporting of Violent Behavior)
+Assault - (Reporting of Violent Behavior)

 Assault of a Student or Staff Member - Use of physical force with the intent to do bodily harm.

 Fighting - Physically striking another in a mutual contact as differentiated from an assault.

 Defiance of Authority - Refusal to obey directions or defiance of staff authority